 Place the cookie sheet into the refrigerator for about an hour or until the cornflake cookies are completely firm.

-You can use whatever red candies you like on these holly cookies: my kids like mini m&m's, but I prefer red cinnamon candies or red hot candies.
+You can use whatever red candies you like on these holly cookies: my kids like mini m&m's, but I prefer red cinnamon candies or red hot candies on these festive treats.

 You're also not limited to red candies--different colored m&m's or candies can look like ornaments on these delicious little cornflake cookies.